fabcoins-dot-info/fabcoins.info/_data/devdocs/en/guides/wallets.md

 {% autocrossref %}

-Mini private key format is a method for encoding a private key in under 30 characters, enabling keys to be embedded in a small physical space, such as physical bitcoin tokens, and more damage-resistant QR codes.
+Mini private key format is a method for encoding a private key in under 30 characters, enabling keys to be embedded in a small physical space, such as physical fabcoin tokens, and more damage-resistant QR codes.

 1. The first character of mini keys is 'S'.